xiph/Icecast-Server/README.md

 package, which is usually installed for you by default, and enables you to run applications that depend on them.
 However if you are building Icecast from source then the runtime system is not enough.
-You will also need a development package named something like libxslt-devel
+You will also need a development package named something like libxslt-devel on certain distributions like Debian and Ubuntu.

 Build/Install
 ---------------------------------------------------------------------